canonical/sdcore-gui-rock/README.md

 # SD-Core GUI ROCK

-Container image for SD-Core GUI.
+A graphical user interface for SD-Core.

 ## Usage